A family playing at the side of a body of water

 COMMON QUESTIONS ABOUT FAMILY CRUISES

 Whether you're a first-time cruiser or a seasoned seafarer, find the information you need to plan the perfect family adventure on the high seas.
-Explore our frequently asked questions below to ensure smooth sailing for the whole family!

 FAMILY CRUISE FREQUENTLY ASKED QUESTIONS

-Which cruise lines are the most family friendly?
+• Which Cruise Lines are the most family friendly?

 Most of the cruise lines have facilities for children; however Royal Caribbean, Carnival, Costa, Princess and Norwegian Cruises Lines have the most extensive lists of activities for children of all ages from toddlers to teens.

-How old do kids have to be to go on a cruise?
+• How old do kids have to be to go on a Cruise?

 This differs from cruise line to cruise line and sometimes by itinerary also.
 For many cruise lines the minimum age is 6 months, however for trans-ocean crossings and itineraries which are longer than 15 days the minimum age is usually 12 months.